auberginehill/toss-a-coin/README.md

                     </ol>
                 </ol>
             </ol>
-            <p>In the first book of 'Fasti' (The Festivals), which was dedicated to Germanicus (15 BC – AD 19, a.k.a.
+            <p>In the first book of '<i>Fasti</i>' (The Festivals), which was dedicated to Germanicus (15 BC – AD 19, a.k.a.
 Germanicus Julius Caesar a.k.a.
-Nero Claudius Drusus or Tiberius Claudius Nero), the author, P. Ovidius Naso a.k.a.
-Ovid (43 BC – AD 18), a.k.a.
+Nero Claudius Drusus or Tiberius Claudius Nero), the author, P. Ovidius Naso (43 BC – AD 18), a.k.a.
 Ovid) tells that while he had an encounter with Ianus, which was not just a simple real-life revelation of god, but also a dialogue, too, with a god, Ianus enlightened the author on varying subjects, such as why and how did he have such distinctively shaped head with two faces, and then promptly proceeded to answear all the questions that Ovidius was eager to ask.
 The following is an exerpt of the dialogue between Ovidius and Ianus as per recorded by Ovidius, in which, for example, the expulsion of Saturnus from the celestial realms is reflected, and a godly answear to the question "Why is the figure of a ship stamped on one side of the copper coin, and a two-headed figure on the other?" is revealed:</p>
             <ol>
                 <ol>
                     <ol>